Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

 Note that the gonality of a smooth, proper algebraic curve over an algebraically closed field is at most $\lfloor (g+3)/2 \rfloor$ where $g$ is the genus of the algebraic curve and is the conjectured upper bound for graphs of genus $g$.
-The upper bound $\lceil (g+2)/2 \rceil$ in Theorem \ref{realgon_intro} is equal to $\lfloor (g+3)/2 \rfloor$ for all $g$.
+The upper bound $\lceil (g+2)/2 \rceil$ in Theorem \ref{realgon_intro} is equal to $\lfloor (g+3)/2 \rfloor$ for all $g$ Note also that since the divisor with coefficient one at every vertex has rank at least one, the gonality of any undirected, connected, multigraph is most $n$.
+In particular, the gonality of a dense graph is at most $\sqrt{g}+1$.
 In Corollary \ref{realgon_cor}, we show analogous upper bounds for $\mathbb{R}$-gonality sequences.

-\begin{example} \rm For a positive integer $\beta$, let $\beta \cdot G$ be the graph on the same set of vertices as $G$ and with $\beta \cdot m(u,v)$ edges between $u$ and $v$ if $m(u,v)$ is the number of edges between $u$ and $v$ in $G$.
-The graph $\beta \cdot K_n$ for $\beta \geq 3$ and $n \geq 5$ is dense (and hence, has stretch factor one).
-This also implies that the complete graph $K_n$ with $n \geq 5$ has stretch factor at most three.
-More generally, the Kneser graph $K_{s,k}$ (for $s \geq 2k$) has a constant stretch factor with respect to $s$ (at most $2^{k+2}$, for any fixed $k$).
-In these cases, Theorem \ref{realgon_intro} gives an upper bound on the $\mathbb{R}$-gonality that, up to a constant, agrees with the one predicted by the existence conjecture.
-The stretch factor of any connected graph is at most $n+3$. \end{example}
+\begin{example} \rm For a positive integer $\beta$, by $\beta \cdot G$ we denote the uniform thickening of $G$ by the factor $\beta$.
+The graph $\beta \cdot K_n$ for $\beta \geq 2$ is dense (and hence, has stretch factor one).
+This also implies that the complete graph $K_n$ has stretch factor equal to two.
+Furthermore, a simple graph $G$ has stretch factor two if and only $G$ is a complete graph\footnote{We thank the anonymous referee for this remark. }.
+The stretch factor of the Kneser graph $K_{s,k}$ for $~s>2k$ and fixed $k \neq 1$ stabilises at three for large enough $s$ (the least possible for any simple graph that is not a complete graph).
+In these cases, Theorem \ref{realgon_intro} gives an upper bound on the $\mathbb{R}$-gonality that, up to a constant, agrees with the one predicted by the existence conjecture. \end{example}

 We then turn to Brill-Noether existence for divisors on graphs (Conjecture \ref{bakconjv1}).
 In Subsection \ref{round_subsect}, we show an approximate version of Brill-Noether existence that states the following: